Posted on: 27/02/2018

 - Prepare the next day’s meal in advance.
 So when lunch time arrives - you’re not wasting high potential time.

 - Log your time spent for each task/project.
 This gives you a quantitative figure that you can use to reinforce your discipline on the following days.

 - Know your next morning’s activities, even just a rough idea helps me get started in the morning.

 - Routine makes everything easier, routine has significant impact on my own performance, much to my surprise.
 I would oscillate between being highly productive for some weeks and unproductive on others.
 I often had trouble starting work in the morning, but once I got going - things just flowed through until the end of the day.
 Like a rolling ball of momentum.
-Now days, I try to recognize where I am being distracted in the morning, where my time is being spent during lunch etc. Logging your time is useful (I use Toggl - works great for when you have a small total of projects).
+Now days, I try to recognize where I am being distracted in the morning, where my time is being spent during lunch etc. Logging my time is really useful.
+I even developed my own time logging app (https://github.com/chrissound/PlatinumPitanga).

 Chop wood?
 Sharpen the saw!